This post may contain affiliate links. For more information, read my disclosure policy.

 • Fill cake: Place one layer on your cake plate then top with filling.
 Add the second cake layer.

 • Crumb Coat: Add a light layer of frosting all over the outside to pick up the crumbs.
-Chill the cake to set.
+Chill the cake in the fridge to set.

 • Make Whipped Cream Frosting: Adding cream cheese to whipped cream helps to stabilize it without gelatin or chemicals.
 You beat the cream cheese with sugar, then beat it all together with heavy whipping cream until stiff peaks form.
 The frosting pipes great and lasts for a few days in the refrigerator without weeping.